d03n3rfr1tz3/hass-divoom/README.md

 * Go to Integrations
 * If there is an auto-discovered entry, you are lucky and can skip two steps
 * Use `Add Integration` and Search for `Divoom`
-* Choose your Divoom device from the list of discovered bluetooth devices
+* Choose your Divoom device from the list of discovered Bluetooth devices
 * Choose a `port`.
 If you are unsure, first try `1`.
 If that doesn't work, try `2`.
 * Select your device type (e.g. `pixoo`, `ditoo` and such)
 * Click Send and then Finish

-Beware that the UI configuration as well as the auto-discovery currently do not support my [Bluetooth Proxy for ESP32](https://github.com/d03n3rfr1tz3/esp32-divoom).
+Beware that the UI configuration currently does not fully support my [Bluetooth Proxy for ESP32](https://github.com/d03n3rfr1tz3/esp32-divoom).
-Of course that might change in the future, especially because it already discovers and passes through each advertise bluetooth device.
+Currently it is supported through auto-discovery via ZeroConf, as well as through the UI configuration by setting the `host` option.
+It does not add to the list of discovered Bluetooth devices, which means you have to manually type the MAC address in that case.

 #### Manual Configuration
 This can be done by manually adding the following snippet to your `configuration.yaml`